selcukgoktas/SalesforceDeveloperTraining/README.md

 If you are using without wiring you should make apex aura annotation without cacheble true.
 **@AuraEnabled(cacheable=true) : with WIRE**
 **@AuraEnabled : without WIRE**

+### LWC05 - Call Apex for Simple Calculator
+This will pass the parameters what apex asks and get the returned result that pass these data to the LWC UI.